What are gallstones?

-Gallstones form when cholesterol and other things found in bile make stones.
-They can also form if the gallbladder does not empty as it should.
+Gallstones form when cholesterol and other substances found in bile make stones.
+They can also form if the gallbladder doesn't empty as it should.
 People who are overweight or who are trying to lose weight quickly are more likely to get gallstones.

 What are the symptoms?

 Most people who have gallstones don't have symptoms.
 If you have symptoms, you likely will have pain in your stomach or the upper right part of your belly.
 Pain may spread to your right upper back or shoulder blade area.
 When gallstones block a bile duct, you may have pain with fever and chills.

 How are they diagnosed?

 Your doctor will do a physical exam and ask you questions about when the pain in your belly started, where it is, and if it comes and goes or is always there.
 If your doctor thinks you have gallstones, he or she may order an ultrasound of the belly to confirm the diagnosis.

 If you don't have symptoms, you probably don't need treatment.
 If your first gallstone attack causes pain, your doctor may tell you to take pain medicine and wait to see if the pain goes away.
 If you have more attacks, you may want to have your gallbladder removed.

 How can you prevent them?

 There is no sure way to prevent gallstones.
 But you can reduce your risk of forming gallstones that can cause symptoms.